TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- this with_each_attachment_recursive sucks really bad
+	- it doesn't even show the attachments on hotbar properly

 - Vote pause the game
 - Simple commands for chat
 	- time